 BRAC Bank introduces 1st digital banking super-app with Astha Lifestyle

-BRAC Bank has launched Digital Banking Super App - Astha Lifestyle- for the first time in the Bangladesh banking industry, a press release said.
+For the first time in the Bangladesh banking industry, BRAC Bank has launched Digital Banking Super App - Astha Lifestyle.

-With these features launched, the Astha App will have its lifestyle solution for BRAC Bank customers for all day-in and day-out from a single app.
+With these features launched, the All Rounder Astha App will have its lifestyle solution for BRAC Bank customers for all day-in and day-out from a single app, reads a press release.

 In less than two years, BRAC Bank's Digital Banking Platform Astha app has evolved from a Digital Banking App to a Digital Convenience Platform.
 The bank's aim is to drive disruption in digital banking and enhance customer experience.
-On this journey, BRAC Bank has launched different award winning features such as the Digital Banking toll-free app in a telecommunication network, Digital Rewards etc. These differentiators have helped Astha app become Bangladesh's fastest growing Digital Banking App, read the PR.
+On this journey, BRAC Bank has launched different award winning features such as the Digital Banking toll-free app in a telecommunication network, Digital Rewards etc. These differentiators have helped Astha app become Bangladesh's fastest growing Digital Banking App.

 Last year, the bank's growth trajectory in digital banking was almost three times faster than the overall industry in the country.
 During this time, Astha App's annual digital transaction volume stood at BDT 33.5 thousand crore, and total digital transactional counts have reached to almost 9 million mark.
 To continue this growth, Bank wants to accelerate its cross-industry collaboration efforts with existing and upcoming digital enablement and lifestyle partners.